volume-em/empanada/docs/empanada-napari.rst

 3. Click the “Install” button next to the input bar.

-If installation was successful you should see `empanada-napari` in the Plugins menu.
-If you don't see it, restart napari.
+If installation was successful you should see empanada-napari in the Plugins menu.
+If you don't, restart napari.

 If you still don't see it, try installing the plugin with pip::